vuejs/eslint-plugin-vue/docs/rules/no-early-return.md

 ## :book: Rule Details

-The `setup` and `data` functions of Vue components should only have a single (unconditional) return statement at the end.
+The `setup` and `data` functions of Vue components (and [`asyncData`](https://nuxtjs.org/docs/directory-structure/pages/#asyncdata) of Nuxt.js page components) should only have a single (unconditional) return statement at the end.
 This rule reports early `return` statements, i.e. those that would exit the function early without allowing to reach the end of the function body.

 <eslint-code-block :rules="{'vue/no-early-return': ['error']}">